You found our list of fun virtual Labor Day Ideas.

 If you cannot find a willing acquaintance, then you could stream Dirty Jobs or an industry documentary instead.

-For similar activities, check out Take Your Child to Work Day ideas.
+For similar activities, check out online Take Your Child to Work Day ideas.

 18. End of Summer Playlist